spatial-ews/spatialwarnings/cran-comments.md

 Dear CRAN maintainers,

+This is a reupload of a previous version of this package which failed CRAN pretest due to testing taking too much time.
+This version takes ~120-130s to run tests on win-builder, so I expect this issue to be fixed.

 This is a maintenance release of spatialwarnings to avoid tests failure with an upcoming version of ggplot2, along with a couple of minor improvements.